University of California, Riverside research sheds new light on earthquake that killed 9,000 people.

 It is also critical to learn the shape of a fault, as well as earthquake “style,” meaning the ways in which a block of rock moves relative to other rocks during an earthquake.

-The team found that the Himalayan Thrust, which runs more than 1,000 kilometers from Pakistan to Myanmar, is built in a shape known as a duplex in the area where the magnitude 7.8 earthquake occurred in 2015.
+The team found that the Himalayan Thrust, which runs more than 1,000 kilometers (620 miles) from Pakistan to Myanmar, is built in a shape known as a duplex in the area where the magnitude 7.8 earthquake occurred in 2015.